The Salton Sea

 Dedicated in 1955, the Salton Sea State Recreation Area is the largest recreation provider on the Salton Sea.
 Operated by the California State Park Service, it is located in the northeastern shores of the Sea.
 This large recreation area extends from the town of North Shore to Bombay Beach.
-It has 1,400 campsites, hundreds of day-use and picnic sites, trails, a Visitor Center, playground, boat ramp and boat wash areas.
+It has 1,400 campsites, hundreds of day-use and picnic sites, trails, a Visitor Center, a playground, a boat ramp and a boat washing area.

 Over 100,000 people visit the popular recreation area each year.
 Popular activities at the Salton Sea State Recreation Area include boating, water-skiing, fishing, jet-skiing, hiking, birdwatching, and sailboarding.
-It is estimated that over 1 million visitors spend time at the Salton Sea each year.
+It is estimated that over one million visitors spend time at the Salton Sea each year.

-Neighboring attractions include the Palm Springs Resort area, 30 miles north, General Patton Museum, 40 miles northeast and the Dos Palmas Preserve and historical area just to the east of the park.
+Neighboring attractions include the Palm Springs Resort area, 30 miles north, the General Patton Museum, 40 miles northeast and the Dos Palmas Preserve and historical area just to the east of the park.
 Stores and gas stations area available in North Shore.

 Varner Harbor, at the park's headquarters, offers a fishing jetty where many fish are caught.
 Tilapia, a perch-like fish, are being caught by the hundreds.
 A day of fishing may net over one hundred fish.
-There is no limit to the number of Tilapia that can be caught.
+There is no limit to the number of tilapia that can be caught.
 Other sport fish include corvina, presently caught with a fair degree of success at the south end of the Sea.
 Croaker are being taken at the north end, but not in great number.
-And a few sargo are being seen.
+A few sargo have been seen.
 Also found in very rare instances are mullet and striped bass.
-The Varner Harbor was deepen in 2016 by dredging, the channel is between 4 and 6 feet deep is open to recreational boaters to launch their boats for a small fee.
+The Varner Harbor was deepened in 2016 by dredging.
+The channel is between 4 and 6 feet deep is open to recreational boaters as a boat launch for a small fee.